-SOCIAL MEDIA DISRUPTION (SMD) SMD is defined is the intentional use of digital devices such as cell phones, computers, tablets etc. to send, post, or share negative/harmful content that creates an adverse impact on a school's learning environment.
+SOCIAL MEDIA DISRUPTION (SMD) SMD is defined as the intentional use of digital devices such as cell phones, computers, tablets etc. to send, post, or share negative/harmful content that materially disrupts classwork or involves substantial disorder or invasion of the rights of others.
 Negative/harmful content can in turn cause discomfort or humiliation, or unreasonably interfere with the school's ability to maintain routine safety and order on campus.

-- This offense includes the transmission of negative/harmful content regardless of who the initial recorder was; i.e. if a student is sent the information and then in turn sends out the same information, they too are held accountable - This offense includes the intentional posting or sharing of messaging that is insensitive, inappropriate, harmful, and/or slanderous to individuals and/or to groups
+• This offense includes the transmission of negative/harmful content regardless of who the initial recorder was, i.e. if a student is sent the information and then in turn sends out the same information, they too are held accountable.
+This offense includes the intentional posting, airdropping, or sharing of messaging that is insensitive, inappropriate, harmful, and/or slanderous to individuals and/or to groups (example, Instagram confession accounts or fight pages).
+Including doxing.